medomics/medomics_NatCancer/Figures/Figure_6/README.md

 * conda install -c conda-forge pytest-shutil

 ## Instructions

 This section details the instructions to run the full set of experiments using medical notes of cancer patients (processed format: Python pickle objects).

 In the same folder where this file is located:
-1. Donwload from ADDRESS the following files:
+1. Donwload from our [OSF project](https://osf.io/ytge5/) the following files (currently not available due to patient confidentiality issues):
 	* df_Notes_breast.pkl
 	* df_Notes_lung.pkl
 	* df_Notes_glioma.pkl